uhasker/getting-things-done-in-next-js/src/chapter1/09-functional-thinking.md

 ```

 This works for simple objects and changes.
-But this will quickly become brittle with growing complexity.
+But such an approach will quickly become brittle with growing complexity.
-_Reasoning about state and state changes is really hard._
+_Reasoning about state and state changes is hard._

-Instead we can create copies of the objects which contain the changes we need:
+Instead, we can create copies of the objects which contain the changes we need:

 ```js
 const newTask = {